 They told me I would be on medication my entire life.

-I have been stable and off medication for 3 and a half years now.
+At the time I write this, I have been stable and off medication for 3 and a half years now.
 I know I am an anomaly.
 I know I may need medication at some point in the future.
 It saved my life, many times.
 I know not everyone with bipolar disorder will experience this.
-Maybe hormones plus stress plus adolescence made it worse for me early on.
+Maybe trauma plus hormones plus stress plus adolescence made it worse for me early on.
 Who knows?
 But this is my story, and where I am at the moment.

 It’s always there, under the surface.
 While the lows of depression threaten to take me under, the hypomania urges me to come out and play.

 I am alert to every trigger.
-I focus on anti-inflammatory foods that stimulate brain health, I exercise, I monitor my stress levels and choose sleep even when I would rather stay up and be productive.
+I focus on anti-inflammatory foods that stimulate brain health.
+I exercise, I monitor my stress levels, and I choose sleep even when I would rather stay up and be productive.
 I see a counselor every month.
+I never miss a doctor’s appointment.
 I take supplements to make up for vitamin and mineral deficiencies caused by so many medications and lack of proper whole food nutrition over the years.
-I research the gut/brain connection to look for further ways to improve and maintain my health.
-Yes, I may seem a little obsessive at times but I’ll do whatever I can to keep my brain clear and to help encourage others.
+I read every book written on brain health to look for further ways to improve and maintain my health.
+Yes, I may seem a little obsessive at times, but I’ll do whatever I can to keep my brain clear and to help encourage others.

 My illness is a gift.
 It gives me empathy.
 It keeps me grounded.
 It causes me to surrender.
 To trust.
 To persevere.
 It makes me who I am.